 Candidates for the Primary Council Election

-Candidate packets and nomination petitions are available in the office of the Town Clerk at 7501 East Civic Circle beginning on April 4, 2016 for the regularly scheduled Primary Council Election on August 30, 2016.
-Nomination petitions and the other paperwork must be filed with the Town Clerk no later than 5:00p.m. on June 1, 2016.
+Candidate packets and nomination petitions are available in the office of the Town Clerk at 7501 East Skoog Boulevard beginning on January 3, 2022 for the regularly scheduled Primary Council Election on August 2, 2022.
+Call the Town Clerk’s Office at 928-759-3028 to schedule an appointment to meet with the Town Clerk and pick up the Candidate Packet.

-Offices to be filled: Four (4) Council members for Four-year terms.
+Offices to be filled: One (1) Mayor and Two (2) Council member seats for Four-year terms.

 For additional information, call the Town Clerk’s Office at 928-759-3028 or 928-759-3135.